AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height/index.md

 }
 ```

-While this may seem sufficient, it's not a good practice from a design and accessibility perspective.
+While this may seem sufficient, it's not a good practice from a design and UX perspective.
 Let's understand why and explore two solutions to this problem: one with custom properties and Sass mixins, and another with the `ex` unit and a calc function.

 {% include "toc.md" %}